apcreagh/apcreagh.github.io/_posts/2022-11-21-WeaRAble-PRO.md

 <div class="fake-img l-body">
   <img src="/assets/img/daily_f1.png" width="350"/><img src="/assets/img/daily_icc.png" width="350"/><br>
-  <p><b>The number of days of sensor-data required to remotely characterise RA impact.</b>  Comparison of <b>(a)</b> the minimal amount of days of data needed distinguish RA status, as measured by the F1 score across 5-fold cross validation (CV), between active, passive, and combined feature sources; <b>(b)</b> the feature (test-retest) reliability, as measured by the intraclass correlation coefficient (ICC), between RA participants and HC across the study duration (14 days); F1 scores and ICCs suggest that model performance and feature reliability stabilises once more than 7 days of data are used per participant.</p>
+  <figcaption><b>The number of days of sensor-data required to remotely characterise RA impact.</b>  Comparison of <b>(a)</b> the minimal amount of days of data needed distinguish RA status, as measured by the F1 score across 5-fold cross validation (CV), between active, passive, and combined feature sources; <b>(b)</b> the feature (test-retest) reliability, as measured by the intraclass correlation coefficient (ICC), between RA participants and HC across the study duration (14 days); F1 scores and ICCs suggest that model performance and feature reliability stabilises once more than 7 days of data are used per participant.</figcaption>
 </div>

 #### 4. In-clinic RA severity scores can be remotely estimated from PRO and sensor-based outcomes